lzxddz/eloqdata_eloqdoc/README.md

 ```

 After uncompress the package, you should see three directories: `bin`, `lib`, and `etc`.
-`bin` contains all executable files, `lib` contains all dependencies, and `etc` contains an example configuration file `mongod.conf`.
+`bin` contains all executable files, `lib` contains all dependencies, and `etc` contains an example configuration file `eloqdoc.conf`.
 Switch to `eloqdoc-rocksdbcloud` to verify that.

 ```bash
 cd $HOME/eloqdoc-rocksdbcloud && ls